Kate Townsend: 40 Basin Street

 With the backing of her influential friends, possibly a high-ranking police official, a recorder and several council members, Townsend had a luxurious brownstone and marble brothel built at 40 Basin Street (later 121 South Basin Street and now 30 Elk Pace).
 The building is reputed to have cost $100,000.
 The house had white marble fireplaces, French chandeliers, furniture made of highly polished black walnut with damask upholstery, velvet carpets and antiques brought from European merchants.

 On July 30, 1870 gambler Gus Taney was murdered in the brothel by Jim White following an argument after Townsend had extended Taney credit.
 Taney pulled a gun on White, but before he could use it White stabbed him through the heart with a knife.
 The police attended and left the gun and bowie knife with Townsend as souvenirs.
 She kept the knife with her at all times from then on for self-defence.

-Although slim when younger, Townsend put on weight in her later years and is reported to weight 300 lb at the time of her death.
+Although slim when younger, Townsend put on weight in her later years and is reported to weigh 300 lb at the time of her death.